mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 **Project Structure**

 For the structure I opted for a monorepo with workspaces.
 Client and Server.
-Shared types.
-And more importantly, one singe context for AI.
+Shared types, etc. More importantly, one singe repo and context for the AI.
 Top MD with split MDs per workspace, one knowledge folder referenced elsewhere.

-This has been working more than fine
+This has been working more than fine.
+It's capable of planning and implementing features E2E, test them, ship them to staging.

 ```plain
 root/